 B. Hartley adheres to the District’s Dress Policy (refer to the Code of Conduct).
 Please note that elementary students must wear shoes that have a back or strap on the heel.
 Closed-toed shoes are required for participation in recess and PE.
 Sneakers, tennis or running shoes are suggested.
 For safety reasons, heels are not appropriate.

-VOLUNTEERS Hartley loves its volunteers and we are grateful for the many volunteers who assist in the classroom and in other areas of the school.
+VOLUNTEERS: Hartley loves its volunteers and we are grateful for the many volunteers who assist in the classroom and in other areas of the school.
 All volunteers, including field trip chaperones, must complete a District Volunteer Form.
 Forms are valid for three years.
+Apply to volunteer here!

-SCHOOL ADVISORY COUNCIL Hartley has an active School Advisory Council.
+SCHOOL ADVISORY COUNCIL: Hartley has an active School Advisory Council.
 Our council is made up of community members, parents. staff, and teachers.
-They meet monthly, alternating between afternoon and evening meeting times.
-The school Advisory Council has a weekly column in the school newsletter, so watch for regular up-dates in their column.
+They meet monthly, after school (3:15 pm).
 Everyone is invited to attend.

-PTO Hartley has an active PTO.
-Meetings are held in our cafeteria at 7:00 p.m. on the first Tuesday of each month.
+PTO: Hartley has an active PTO.
 All parents and faculty/staff are encouraged to join the PTO and become active participants.

 BUS REGULATIONS Riding a bus in St. Johns County is a privilege.
 Students are responsible to the driver and must obey rules of conduct.
-Bus drivers are authorized to issue warnings for misbehavior on their busses.
+Bus drivers are authorized to issue warnings and discipline referrals for misbehavior on their buses.
 The warnings will be forwarded to the principal and parents will be notified.
 Hartley adheres to the St. Johns Code of Conduct for misbehavior on buses.
 Please refer to the Code of Conduct Book.
 Severe misbehavior or repeated minor offenses will result in suspension of riding privileges.
-Bus students must have written permission from the parent to go anywhere other than the regular bus run.